gu-benites/studio/app_docs/task-sidebar.md

     - [x] Subtask: Mobile (Open): Show icons (28x28) and text labels for navigation items.
 App icon (ChefHat) 28x28.
 Profile image 28x28.

 - [x] **Task: Sidebar Toggle/Close Icon Positioning in Header**
-    - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): `PanelLeftClose` icon positioned to the right of the logo/title area in the sidebar header.
+    - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): The `PanelLeftClose` or `PanelLeft` toggle icon is positioned to the left of (or as the first element before) the logo/title area in the sidebar header.
-    - [x] Subtask: Desktop (Unpinned/Collapsed): `PanelLeft` icon is the primary toggle, centered within the header's width (48px).
+    - [x] Subtask: Desktop (Unpinned/Collapsed): The `PanelLeft` icon is the primary toggle, centered within the header's width (48px).
     - [x] Subtask: Mobile (Open): `X` icon positioned to the right of the logo/title area in the sidebar header.

 ## 2. User Account Menu